sul1074/Single-Cycle-Processor/README.md

-# A RISC-based Single Cycle Processor designed using Logism
+# A RISC-V based Single Cycle Processor designed using Logism

 This processor supports a limited subset of RISC-V instructions.
 The supported instruction types and their opcodes are:
 ### Supported Instruction Types